sumtsov/arch-linux-installation/installation.md

 `# fdisk -l`
 `# fdisk /dev/[your disk]`

-Create new partition table\
+**Create new partition table:**\
-Enter 'g' for GPT\
+- Enter 'g' for GPT\
-Enter 'p' to preview changes
+- Enter 'p' to preview changes

 **Create Partition for EFI:**\
-Enter 'n' for new partition\
+- Enter 'n' for new partition\
-Partition number - default 1 enter\
+- Partition number - default 1 enter\
-First sector - default enter\
+- First sector - default enter\
-Last sector - '+xxxM' (300-500M recommended)\
+- Last sector - '+xxxM' (300-500M recommended)\
-Remove the signature - Yes
+- Remove the signature - Yes

 Deside if use SWAP partition or SWAP file (for swap partition 100+50% of RAM size; 16+8)\
 With swapfile, you can safely resize it by deleting and creating new swapfile

 **Create Partition for root:**\
-Enter 'n' for new partition\
+- Enter 'n' for new partition\
-Partition number - default 2 enter\
+- Partition number - default 2 enter\
-First sector - default enter\
+- First sector - default enter\
-Last sector - '+xxxM' (60-100G recommended)
+- Last sector - '+xxxM' (60-100G recommended)

 **Create Partition for home:**\
 Separate partition for home is needed to save /home data during arch-linux re-installation;\
 Choose not to format home partition during re-installation

-Enter 'n' for new partition\
+- Enter 'n' for new partition\
-Partition number - default 3 enter\
+- Partition number - default 3 enter\
-First sector - default enter\
+- First sector - default enter\
-Last sector - default enter; takes the remainder of hard disk
+- Last sector - default enter; takes the remainder of hard disk

 Enter 'w' to write and finalize all the changes